tandelmanish6951/TripleTen-Projects/Sprint 0- Report Based Project/readme.md

 ---

-## 🏁 Outcome
+## Outcome

-This project demonstrates the ability to interpret pre-existing business insights, connect data visuals to strategic objectives, and communicate findings effectively to stakeholders — an essential skill for any aspiring **Business Intelligence Analyst**.
+This project demonstrates the ability to interpret pre-existing business insights, connect data visuals to strategic objectives, and communicate findings effectively to stakeholders — an essential skill for any aspiring Business Intelligence Analyst.

 ---